nyorain/vil/docs/own/done.md

+- [x] Allow to open where left off?
+  Would require some serialization of frames/commands/resources.
+  Also, would have to completely rework matching to work with those loaded up resources/commands :/ We could *never* compare for equality.
+  But we probably explicitly want that in some cases, normally.
+So matching would need additional options.
 - [x] can we support viewing multisample images? either sample them directly in shader (requires a whole lotta new shader permuatations, not sure if supported everywhere) or resolve